brianlee22/CS-168-Final-Project/README.md

 New arguments have been added, namely for pretraining and the split percentage.
 Setting the -p/--pretrain flag will set the model to be pretrained and -s/--split S_PER requires a float value for the precentage of data used for training.

-Let me know if you have any questions about thew code or implementation and I'll try my best to answer, some of it is still a little over my head.
+Let me know if you have any questions about thew code or implementation and I'll try my best to answer!

 ### GIT HELP: